postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 ![Share environment](https://assets.postman.com/postman-docs/env-access-v8.jpg)

-Select the workspace you want to share the environment to.
-Choose whether to remove the environment from the current workspace when sharing.
+Select the workspace you want to share the environment to and choose whether to remove the environment from the current workspace when sharing.
 Click __Share and Continue__.

 ![Share environment detail](https://assets.postman.com/postman-docs/share-to-workspace-v8.jpg)